Skip to main content

 A:

-Gexa Energy wins on green energy credentials, price competitiveness.
-Reliant Energy wins on customer experience, plan variety.
+Gexa Energy wins on price, green energy.
+Reliant Energy wins on rewards, prepaid option, customer support.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.